 Maalem Hassan Ben Jaafer

-Most recently, Innov Gnawa had another unique offering, this time at the Greenwich House Music School in Manhattan’s West Village, where we recently caught a show by jazz artist Michael Mwenso.
+Most recently, Innov Gnawa had another unique offering, this time at the Greenwich House Music School (GHMS) in Manhattan’s West Village, where we recently caught a show by jazz artist Michael Mwenso.
 The band was coming off a stint of performances with British DJ and producer Bonobo (with whom they’ve collaborated), including one at Coachella Music Festival.
 In the significantly more laid-back atmosphere of GHMS’s small performance space, the Gnawis presented a less common repertoire: that of the tradition of Sebtiyin.
 Sebtiyin – meaning Saturdays – is a repertoire that grew out of centuries of gatherings held by Morocco’s Jewish community in partnership with their Gnawi neighbors.
 Jews have had a presence in Morocco long before Islam and the Gnawa (and before even Sephardic Jews came via Spain, indigenous Berber Jews were practicing there).
 The Jewish community and the Gnawis had mutual reverence, gathering together on Saturdays (Shabbat in Hebrew, Sebt or Sabt in Arabic) to play music and celebrate.

 Samir Langus and Maalem Hassan Ben Jaafer - Photos by Peter Parrella